-A challenge for Swedish companies is how to avoid corruption.
+Challenges for Swedish companies include corruption avoidance, navigation of the tax system and compliance with an intricate regulatory framework.
 To minimise the risk, it is important to team up with local and reliable professionals.
 Trade & Invest commissioner Andreas Rentner explains more about possible obstacles on the Brazilian market below.

 Brazil is the largest market in South America and a hub for many companies’ regional head offices, and Business Sweden's office in São Paulo is also our largest in South America.
 We can help you to get your business off the ground by finding suitable partners and providing useful advice, including how to stay away from fraudulent behaviour.

 What are the main advantages for expansion in Brazil?